api-platform/docs/api-bundle/controllers.md

 for your custom controller, in order for it to appear in the documentation, you need to register that controller in the Symfony routing system yourself.

 Note that you shouldn't use `@Route` annotations, as this will cause bugs.
-The bundle auto-registers routes within Symfony2, so you don't need to use `@Route` annotations.
+The bundle auto-registers routes within Symfony, so you don't need to use `@Route` annotations.

 Previous chapter: [Resources](resources.md)<br>
 Next chapter: [Using external (JSON-LD) vocabularies](external-vocabularies.md)